 HIV weakens the parts of the body that fight off disease (the immune system).
 It spreads through body fluids passed during sex, or through infected needles.
 When HIV begins to cause severe health problems, it's called AIDS.
 There's no cure for HIV or AIDS.
-But treatment can help you stay healthier longer.
+But treatment called antiretrovial therapy can help you stay healthier longer.

-What to Look For
+What to look for

-It may take years for AIDS symptoms to appear.
-But a few weeks after HIV enters the body, you may have symptoms such as fever, sore throat, headaches, and muscle aches.
-These symptoms may seem like the flu.
+These symptoms may last for a few days to several weeks, and seem like the flu.
 So if you're at risk of HIV, get tested.
 It's the only way to know for sure.
 HIV testing is available at most health clinics.
 You can also learn more about testing by calling CDC-INFO at 800-232-4636.

 Over time, AIDS and HIV weaken the body.
 This makes it easier for you to get sick and have:

-Diarrhea and weight loss.
+- Diarrhea and weight loss

-Swollen glands and thrush (white spots in the mouth).
+- Swollen glands and thrush (white spots in the mouth)

-Lung infections such as pneumonia or meningitis (brain infection).
+- Lung infections such as pneumonia or meningitis (brain infection).
 Some infections can lead to death.